 With so many market research examples and such little time, knowing how to best present your insights under pressure can prove tricky.

-To squeeze every last drop of value from your market research information and empower everyone with access to the right information, you should arrange your data into two main groups: primary research and secondary research.
+To squeeze every last drop of value from your market research information and empower everyone with access to the right information, you should arrange your information into two main groups: primary research and secondary research.

 Primary research is based on the acquisition of direct or first-hand information related to your industry or sector and the customers linked to it.

 Exploratory primary research is an initial form of information collection where your team might set out to identify potential issues, opportunities, and pain points related to your business or industry.
-This type of research is usually carried out in the form of general surveys or open-ended customer Q&As.
+This type of research is usually carried out in the form of general surveys or open-ended consumer Q&As.

 Specific primary research is definitive with information gathered based on the issues, information, opportunities, or pain points your business has already uncovered.
 When carrying out this kind of research, you can drill down into a specific segment of your customers and seek answers to the opportunities, issues, or pain points in question.

 Secondary research refers to every strand of relevant data or public records you have to gain a deeper insight into your market and target consumers.
-These sources include the trend reports, market stats, industry-centric content, and sales data you have at your disposal.
+These sources include the trend reports, market stats, industry-centric content, and sales insights you have at your disposal.
 Secondary research is an effective way of gathering valuable intelligence about your competitors.

 You can gather very precise, insightful secondary market research data from: